devashishchakraborty/recipe-connect-backend/README.md

   - `GET /recipes`: Retrieve all published recipes.
   - `GET /recipes/:recipeId`: Retrieve a specific recipe by ID.
+  - `GET /recipes/user`: Retrieve all recipes of a user.
   - `POST /recipes`: Create a new recipe.
   - `PUT /recipes/:recipeId`: Update a recipe by ID.
   - `DELETE /recipes/:recipeId`: Delete a recipe by ID.